shaynalee/belt-simulation/README.md

 5. Support Unit Testing, Basic Integration and Smoke Testing
 - Provide testable logic for all components with a 100% coverage.
 - Has a simulation in `simulator.py` using print statements to visualize the before and after of belt states at each tick in `line 31` and `line 64`.
 (Currently commented out to prevent a wall of text.)
+- Can run tests normally in the command-line using `pytest`.
+Else, use `pytest --cov=belt_simulator --cov-report=term-missing` to see the full coverage.

 **Non-Functional Requirements**
 1. Maintainability